10yard/dkafe/readme.md

 The frontend is rendered at 224x256 pixels (as per the original Donkey Kong arcade machine) and then scaled to fit the monitors actual resolution.

-The command line argument `-view "Pixel Aspect (7:8)"` is used by default to override MAME's default 4:3 aspect.
+The OPTION `-view "Pixel Aspect (7:8)"` is used by default to override MAME's default 4:3 aspect.

+If rotating your monitor then you may want to add the OPTION `-nokeepaspect` to fill the screen.

 ### Frontend Settings